ejektaflex/Percale/README.md

 val PERSON_CODEC: Codec<MyPerson> = MyPerson.serializer().toCodec()
 ```

-## Generating Serializers (Experimental)
+## Generating Serializers from Codecs (Limited, Experimental)

 Percale also has the (very experimental) ability to generate a KotlinX Serializer from a Mojang Codec, effectively doing the reverse.
 There is one major limitation, and that is that it only works for JSON/JsonOps and no other formats.

 Normally, this would *not* be feasible because Mojang Codecs do not store any equivalent of Kotlin's serial descriptor information, making static analysis and encoding/decoding of objects difficult (especially when you consider JVM type erasure).
-However, if we rely on JsonOps to do the encoding and decoding for us, then pass that to KotlinX Serialization to re-encode/decode the output.
+However, we can rely on JsonOps to do the encoding and decoding for us, then pass that to KotlinX Serialization to re-encode/decode the output.

 This means that, effectively, we can create a KSerializer from a Codec, as long as we are using KSX Json and JsonOps: